States move forward with their own health care priorities has been saved

 At the national level, debate over health care reform continues—but many states are already exploring immediate opportunities under existing law to achieve some health care reforms they have long sought.

-Recent communications from the new administration indicate that, regardless of the ultimate outcome of national health reform, states are likely to have wide latitude in moving forward with their own health reform priorities.
+Recent communications from the new administration indicate that, regardless of the ultimate outcome of national health reform, states are likely to have wide latitude in moving forward with their own Medicaid expansion health reform priorities.
 All they need to do is ask.

 This raises the question: What are some states likely to ask for with regard to Medicaid waivers and Affordable Care Act (ACA) reforms?
 The Deloitte team has reviewed previous requests and proposals from states.
-The following is a snapshot of some of the requests we’ve seen that highlight the emerging trends in Medicaid reform proposals:
+The following is a snapshot of some of the requests we’ve seen that highlight the emerging trends in Medicaid reform and expansion proposals:

 - Establishing work requirements for ‘able bodied’ adults as a condition of enrollment.
 A number of states have proposed attaching work requirements to Medicaid eligibility for ‘able-bodied’ adults.
 Such requirements could include completing a set number of hours of work, job searching, or job training.